Connor69928/twigosk/README.md

 ## 🐍 Python Version Notice

-TWIG currently requires a specific Python version for building.
+TWIGOsk currently requires a specific Python version for building.
-PyInstaller (the tool that bundles TWIG into an executable) only supports certain Python releases, and newer versions tend to break compatibility until PyInstaller catches up.
+PyInstaller (the tool that bundles TWIGOsk into an executable) only supports certain Python releases, and newer versions tend to break compatibility until PyInstaller catches up.

-For now, TWIG builds correctly on:
+For now, TWIGOsk builds correctly on:

 ```
 Python 3.10 – 3.12
 ```

-Python 3.13 and 3.14 are **not supported** by PyInstaller yet, so building TWIG on those versions will fail.
+Python 3.13 and 3.14 are **not supported** by PyInstaller yet, so building TWIG/Twigosk on those versions will fail.

-Running from source is usually fine on newer versions, but if you want to compile TWIG into an executable, make sure you're using a supported Python version.
+Running from source is usually fine on newer versions, but if you want to compile Twigosk into an executable, make sure you're using a supported Python version.

 ---

 ## 📄 License

-TWIG is open‑source under the MIT License.
+Twigosk is open‑source under the MIT License.